Heardingham History, Family Crest & Coats of Arms

 Migration of the Heardingham family to Ireland

 Some of the Heardingham family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Heardingham family to the New World and Oceana
+Migration of the Heardingham family

 Settlers found farms all along the eastern part of what would become the United States and Canada.
 They provided a base and a backbone that would strengthen two great nations in the making.
 In the 20th century, the ancestors of those brave Scots have rediscovered their heritage through highland games and Scottish historical societies.
 Early North American immigration records have revealed a number of people bearing the Scottish name Heardingham or a variant listed above, including: Robert Harding who sailed to Boston Massachusetts in 1630; he was a Freeman and Captain of Artillery.
 In Newfoundland, William Harding, born in Bedford, England.
 An alleged deserter from the Battle of Waterloo, he settled in Collins Cove in the 19th century.